marinebon/info-demo/README.md

 For parrotfish, we want to include some text in the "modal" popup window which appears when the parrotfish silhoutte is clicked.
 To do this we created a file in markdown format at `./captions/parrotfish.md` and give this value in the `svg_elements.csv` column `modal_after` so that the text is shown after all plots.
 We do the same for lionfish (and lionfish-2), but use column `modal_before` so that the text is shown before all of the plots.

+In addition to the `modal_before` and `modal_after` texts, we add a caption to individual plots using `plot_caption` in `plot_indicators.csv` for the simpson & shannon diversity index plots of parrotfish.

 For the plots that show within a modal popup, we use `plot_indicators.csv`.
 In this file we give the `svg_id` that matches with the ids in the svg file(s) and in `svg_elements.csv`, along with the details to create the plot.